mpi-performance-guidelines/mpi-performance-guidelines.github.io/progress.md

 3. `async1-t`: `do_work` also simulates computation for a tenth of a second, but breaks it into two phases with a call to `MPI_Test` in between.

+### Experiments

 Let's look at the output of these three programs on the ALCF Polaris system at Argonne National Laboratory.

 #### Intranode (both ranks located on the same host):
 ![async example on a single node of Polaris](/assets/images/polaris1.png)